LeBron James joins Kareem Abdul-Jabbar as the only NBA player with 38K points

 Assuming he stays healthy, James is on pace to pass Abdul-Jabbar sometime in mid-February.
 Nationally televised games against the Milwaukee Bucks (Feb.
 9) and Golden State Warriors (Feb.
 11) would make for nice settings.
 They would also require James to play every game until then while maintaining or exceeding his average.

 Regardless, James’ fans shouldn’t have to wait too long to celebrate him as the NBA’s all-time scoring champion.
-Not bad for a player who’s been praised by many as a better playmaker than scorer.
+Not bad for a player who has been praised by many as a better playmaker than scorer.